mbsa-tud/tsad_platform/README.md

 3. Configure the optimization process by selecting a `Score`, a `Threshold` and check the `Training Plots` checkbox if you want to show plots for deep-learning models.
 4. Click the `Run Optimization` button to optimize all models.
-5. Once it's done, the models with the best configuration will be added to the list of models.
+5. Once it's done, the optimized models will appear on the [Detection Panel](#detection).

 **NOTE** You need to train the optimized models before they're available on the [Detection](#detection) and [Simulink detection](#simulink-detection) panels.